 In the 1950s the United States conducted scores of nuclear tests at the Nevada Test Site (NTS).
 Each test created tremendous quantities of harmful radioactive material and much of this material deposited across the country with precipitation.
 This paper is the first in the economics literature to measure some of the external costs of NTS activities.
 I find that fallout from nuclear tests adversely affected U.S. agriculture for large areas of the country and caused billions of dollars (2016$) of damage.
 These empirical results show that nuclear testing had much broader economic and environmental impact than previously thought.
-Paper Link.
+Updated manuscript coming soon.

 Paralyzed by Panic: Measuring the Effect of School Closures during the 1916 Polio Pandemic on Educational Attainment.
 Coauthored with Melissa Thomasson.
 NBER working paper w23890.
+Under Review.

 We leverage the 1916 polio pandemic in the United States as a natural experiment to test whether short-term school closures result in reduced educational attainment as an adult.
 With over 23,000 cases of polio diagnosed in 1916, officials implemented quarantines and closed schools.
 Since the pandemic occurred during the start of the 1916 school year, children of working age may have elected not to return to school.
 Using state-level polio morbidity as a proxy for schooling disruptions, we find that children ages 14-17 during the pandemic had less educational attainment in 1940 compared to their slightly older peers.
-Paper Link.